Shattered (1991 film)

-Shattered is a 1991 American psychological thriller film written and directed by Wolfgang Petersen, based on the novel by Richard Neely.
+Shattered is a 1991 American psychological thriller film written and directed by Wolfgang Petersen, based on the novel The Plastic Nightmare by Richard Neely.
 The film stars Tom Berenger, Greta Scacchi, Bob Hoskins, Joanne Whalley and Corbin Bernsen.

 Plot

 While driving at night along the northern California coast, architect Dan Merrick and his wife Judith are involved in a car wreck.
 Dan suffers major injuries and brain trauma, resulting in psychogenic amnesia.
 After extensive plastic surgery, Dan returns home in Judith's care.

 Dan relies on those close to him to help him restore his past, including his business partner Jeb Scott and Jeb's wife, Jenny.
 Dan has frequent flashbacks he believes to be events that led up to the car crash.

 Dan finds discrepancies in the stories about his former self.
 He stumbles upon photographs of Judith sleeping with another man.
 Dan finds an expensive bill to a pet store and follows up with its proprietor, Gus Klein.
 Gus says the payment was for services provided as a private investigator to follow Judith, and it revealed she was cheating with Jack Stanton.

 Judith arranges a meeting with Stanton and Dan follows her.
 Judith stops at an old shipwreck slated for removal by Dan's company.
 Assuming the wreck is a key in remembering his past, Dan has its removal postponed.

 Jenny accuses Judith of planning the accident to eliminate Dan.
 As he works with Gus to keep tabs on his wife with a wiretap, Dan tails her to a hotel where she and Stanton are to meet, but Stanton leaves and a chase ensues through a wooded area.
 After gunshots are fired from Stanton's car, Dan and Gus crash while Stanton escapes.

 That night at home, Dan arms himself and lies in wait.
 At gunpoint, an intruder is revealed as Judith disguised as Stanton.
 She explains that Stanton is actually dead, killed by Dan on the night of the accident.
 Judith had intended to stop the affair with Stanton.
 Judith says she and Dan covered up the murder by disposing of Stanton's body in the shipwreck.
 When Dan reveals he postponed the ship's removal, Judith becomes hysterical and suggests they should flee.